kanisterio/kanister/examples/stable/postgresql/README.md

 $ kanctl --namespace kasten-io create actionset --action restore --from backup-md6gb actionset restore-backup-md6gb-d7g7w created

-## If you want to pass pitr, you can use --options for that
+## If you want to pass pitr, you can use the --options flag for that
 # e.g $ kanctl --namespace kasten-io create actionset --action restore --from backup-md6gb --options pitr=2019-08-23T14:30:29Z

 ## Check status